 The Catholic Church understands the painful complexities that must be dealt with at these moments.
 To help, the Texas Catholic Conference has developed this guide to assist Catholics in conscience formation while preparing for difficult medical decisions by applying centuries of Church teaching to practical realities in Texas today.
 As uncomfortable as confronting death may be, we must nonetheless prepare ourselves and our loved ones for the inevitability of the end of life.
-More information on this topic can also be found at www.txcatholic-advance-directives.org.
+For more on this topic, please visit: https://txcatholic.org/medical-advance-directives/